 - Power Generation Units

 Port Manatee is conveniently located near the entrance to Tampa Bay in west-central Florida, along the Gulf of Mexico.
-It is regarded as the closest U.S. seaport on Tampa Bay to the expanding Panama Canal, as well as burgeoning Mexican manufacturing centers.
+It is regarded as the closest U.S. seaport to the Panama Canal, as well as burgeoning Mexican manufacturing centers.

-Eight million Florida residents live within a two-hour-drive of Port Manatee, and the majority of Florida’s nearly 89 million annual visitors may be found within a three mile drive.
+More than eight million Florida residents live within a two-hour-drive of Port Manatee, and the majority of Florida’s 130 million annual visitors may be found within a three-hour drive.

 Excellent Road, Rail Links